 These grades are used only for zero-credit courses.

 If a student never officially withdrew from your course and simply stopped attending, you can award a WF if you have also entered the last day of attendance for that student.

 3.2.3 Grades Given by Deans and Academic Records

 A. W and WF: Withdrawal or Withdrawal Failure

-Only deans award a grade of W (withdrawal without academic penalty) when the student withdraws from a course with the dean's permission before the deadline stipulated in the academic calendar.
+Instructors do not award grades of W. Only deans may award a grade of W (withdrawal without academic penalty) when the student withdraws from a course with the dean's permission before the deadline stipulated in the academic calendar.
 A WF (withdrawal with academic penalty- F is calculated into the student's GPA index) may be given when the student ceases to attend a course without formal approval from the dean's office.
 See section 1.2 for details.

 B. NGR: No Grade Reported

 When a grade is left blank by the instructor, the Office of Academic Records will record a grade of NGR.

 When a course is part of a yearlong sequence or else clearly continues beyond a single semester, the Office of Academic Records enters IP on the first semester and continuing semesters until the work is completed.